OpenCTI-Platform/docs/docs/usage/dashboards.md

 !!! warning "Configuration compatibility"

-    Only JSON files with the required properties will be accepted, including "openCTI_version: [version 5.12.0 and above]", "type: dashboard", and a "configuration".
+    Only JSON files with the required properties will be accepted, including "openCTI_version: [5.12.0 and above]", "type: [dashboard|widget]", and a "configuration".
 This applies to both dashboards and widgets configurations.

 ### Duplicate